Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Molecular Complexes

 \section{Molecular Complexes}

-The calculations reported below were performed on a diverse set of hydrogen-bonded and/or dispersion-bound complexes for which reliable estimates of interaction energies exist~\cite{Jurecka2006,Takatani2010,Rezac2013}.
+{The calculations reported below were performed on a diverse set of hydrogen-bonded and/or dispersion-bound complexes for which reliable estimates of interaction energies have been published~\cite{Jurecka2006,Takatani2010,Rezac2013}.
 The teaching set consists of the dimers of ammonia, water, hydrogen fluoride, methane, ethene and the ethene/ethyne complex as in our previous work to allow a convenient comparison.
-The larger complexes used for testing purposes include benzene/H$_2$, benzene/methane, benzene/water, \mbox{T-shape} benzene dimer and stacked adenine-thymine complex.
-The selection of the benzene/H$_2$ is largely motivated by our future interest in related systems, namely the assessment of interaction energies between carbon-based materials and H$_2$, useful for hydrogen-storage applications.
-The adenine-thymine complex, on the other hand, serves as the first stringent test of our approach in DNA base-pair interactions, and for future reference in the assessment of interactions in larger DNA fractions.
+The complexes used for testing purposes include benzene/H$_2$, benzene/methane, benzene/water, \mbox{T-shape} benzene dimer, stacked adenine-thymine complex and the whole set of 24 small noncovalent complexes A24~\cite{Rezac2013}.

+The selection of the benzene/H$_2$ is motivated by our interest in assessment of interaction energies between carbon-based materials and H$_2$, useful for hydrogen-storage applications.
+The adenine-thymine complex, on the other hand, serves as a first stringent test of our approach in DNA base-pair interactions, and for future reference in the assessment of interactions in larger DNA fragments.}